-Aboriginal Sport and Wellness Council of Ontario
+Indigenous Sport and Wellness Ontario

-Indigenous Sport, Physical Activity & Recreation Council
+Indigenous Sport, Physical Activity & Recreation Council (BC)

-Published by Sport for Life Society 2017.
+Published by Sport for Life Society 2019.

 All rights reserved.
 No part of this work may be reproduced or transmitted in any form for commercial purposes, or by any means, electronic or mechanical, including photocopying and recording or from any information stored in a retrieval system, without permission from the authors.